Days of Gratitude is a six-month journey to notice — and give gratitude for — the unnoticed blessings in our lives.

-M²: The Institute for Experiential Jewish Education and the
+Dani works at M²: The Institute for Experiential Jewish Education.

 Elyssa Moss Rabinowitz

-An experiential Jewish educator and facilitator and Executive Director of Kol HaOt — Illuminating Jewish Life through Art.
+Elyssa is Executive Director of Kol HaOt — Illuminating Jewish Life through Art.

-Lives in Jerusalem with her husband and is the mother of five.
+She lives in Jerusalem with her husband and is a mother of five.

 “I’m grateful to my Creator for the blessings of health, close bonds with my family — nuclear and extended, for friendship and community, and for the ability to dream and create.”

-“I am grateful for a daily gratitude practice I have begun doing together with my mom since the "Days of Gratitude" initiative started, which helps to ground and support us both during these challenging times.”
+“I am grateful for a daily gratitude practice I have begun doing with my mom since the ‘Days of Gratitude’ initiative started, which helps to ground and support us both during these challenging times.”

-“I’m grateful to be born into a tradition that guides me and those I love how to show up in the world.
-And for being being born into surroundings that taught me how to access those traditions.”
+“I’m grateful that I was born into a tradition that guides me, and into surroundings that taught me how to access these traditions.”